ijer/chost/README.md

  - mysql databases
  - supervisord to keep processes up

-This was tested on Ubuntu 12.04 on Digital Ocean droplets with 512Mb of memory
+This was tested on Ubuntu 14.04 on Digital Ocean droplets with 512Mb of memory

 Installation
 ```
 wget -qO- https://raw.github.com/ijer/chost/master/bootstrap.sh | sudo bash
 ```

-(optional) add the entry to your hosts file
+(optional) On OSX, add the entry to your hosts file
 ```
 sudo echo 'XXX.XXX.X.XXX chost' >> /private/etc/hosts
 ```